 I knew we had to have a better sense of where we stood as a company.
 FINSYNC pulls all the data together so I can make sense out of things.
 It was the only platform we found that did everything we wanted.

-QuickBooks can do payables, payroll, receivables, and general ledger kind of stuff, but the project cost accounting was virtually non-existent and time tracking didn’t exist at that point either.
+QuickBooks can do payables, payroll, receivables, and general ledger kind of stuff.
+However, the project cost accounting was virtually non-existent.
+Time tracking didn’t exist at that point either.
 Our accountant was a certified QuickBooks professional, but he couldn’t figure out how to use QuickBooks to get what we wanted.

 The only platform that really seemed like it did project cost accounting well in a way that made sense to me was FINSYNC.